CBN Urged to Cushion the Effects of Forex in Real Estate Sector

 The Central Bank of Nigeria (CBN) has been urged to cushion the effects of forex scarcity in the economy by ensuring enough supply in order to assist investors in the real estate market to procure building materials from overseas.

-Speaking at a media briefing in Lagos, the Group Manager, Project, Herel Global, Osamudiame Ogbeide, said forex is a serious concern for investors in this sector because many of the building construction equipment especially for finishings are imported from Europe and Asia such as elevators, light fittings, and tiles, as a result, “we cannot run away from the search for forex.”
+Speaking at a media briefing in Lagos, the Group Manager, Project, HEREL Global, Osemudiamen Ogbeide, said forex is a serious concern for investors in this sector because many of the building construction equipment especially for finishings are imported from Europe and Asia such as elevators, light fittings, and tiles, as a result, “we cannot run away from the search for forex.”

 He revealed that due to the constant increase in the rate of forex on a daily basis, it has made producers of building materials to increase their prices, “even people that have production factories today in Nigeria, who would typically base their prices in naira are now making it US dollar dominated.”